-Intended for students who have already received instruction in the content standards assessed on the 11th grade ISAT in the corresponding subject.
-Please note that the school should utilize appropriate interim assessments for benchmarking purposes.

-Required participation in grade 11 ISAT in spring 2023, if the 2022 spring grade 10 ISAT did not meet or exceed the 11th grade Level 3 (proficiency) cut score or if the student did not participate in 2022 spring grade 10 ISAT.
-Participation in grade 11 ISAT is optional, if 2022 spring grade 10 ISAT met or exceeded the 11th grade Level 3 (proficiency) cut score.
+- Intended for students who have already received instruction in the content standards assessed on the 11th grade ISAT in the corresponding subject.
+Please note that the school should utilize appropriate interim assessments for benchmarking purposes. - Required participation in grade 11 ISAT in spring 2024.
+Participation in grade 11 ISAT is optional if 2023 spring grade 11ISAT via Challenge Up met or exceeded the 11th grade Level 3 (proficiency) cut score.

-34 Code of Federal Regulation (C.F.R.)§300.160 also requires the SDE to report the number and percentage of students with disabilities who were provided accommodations to participate in the above assessments, in the same detail as it reports on the assessment of students without disabilities.
+34 Code of Federal Regulation (C.F.R.)§300.160 also requires the Department to report the number and percentage of students with disabilities who were provided accommodations to participate in the above assessments, in the same detail as it reports on the assessment of students without disabilities.
 For more information, refer to the Special Education Public Reporting page.